munnam77/Human-Pose-Estimation/README.md

     -frame3d / tmp_0000000000xx.png… 3D posture of each frame
     -frame3d / tmp_0000000000xx_xxx.png… 3D posture by angle of each frame (only when detailed log is yes)

-## Important point

--Do not use a 12-digit number string in the Openson json arbitrary file name.
-    -To extract a 12-digit number as the frame number from the file name `{arbitrary file name} _ {frame number} _keypoints.json`, like` short02_000000000000_keypoints.json`

 ## License
 MIT